Skip to main content ↓

 Before signing, review the contract closely.
 Make sure deliverables, timelines, communication expectations, and exit terms are clearly defined.
 Clarify how revisions, reporting, and scope changes will be handled.
 A well-structured agreement protects both sides and sets the tone for a successful, long-term partnership.

-🚩 Email agency red flags
+🚩 Email marketing agency red flags

 Even the most polished pitch can hide signs of a poor fit.
 Watch for these common red flags that signal an email marketing agency or provider might not deliver the results you’re looking for: